RockZhang29/EC601_Project2/README.md

 This Project is EC601 Project 2.
 This ipynb file is written by Python in Juypter notebook.
 About Twitter API program.
+User Story: As a journalist, I want to use the Social Media Analyzer to realize what kinds of twitter do people like to post during their daily life, and build the flash-news by those topics who owning high sentiments.

 Step 1: Create a Twitter account

 Step 2: create an account for Tweepy and get permission to call.